Civil servants are users too - it’s important they have access to services that are easy to use.

 Start with the design guidance in the Service Manual.
 It’s okay to deviate occasionally, but you’ll need to back up these decisions with user research.

 For example, a user of an admin system might need to repeat and switch between tasks quickly.
+Or they might need to see all of the information they’ve input about something in one place to help them make a decision.
 This might mean it’s not appropriate to apply a one thing per page approach on all pages.

 You can learn more about how people work across the civil service by downloading some civil service profiles.